-I accept the method of obtaining samples by urinalysis, testing and analysis of such a specimen and all other aspects of the drug-testing program.
-I agree to cooperate in furnishing a specimen that may be required from time to time.
-I understand that my refusal to provide a specimen will be treated as a positive test.
+I accept the method of obtaining samples by oral swab, testing and analysis of such and all other aspects of the drug-testing program.
+I agree to cooperate in allowing testing by an oral swab that may be required from time to time.
+I understand that my refusal to provide an oral swab will be treated as a positive test.